 Students who are awarded scholarships based on academic achievement or potential by Case Western Reserve University are expected to perform at an appropriate academic level and maintain good conduct in the community.
 These scholarships will be automatically renewed each semester, provided that the student meets the retention criteria established for their scholarship at the time of the initial award.

-A student who meets the standards for scholarship retention may receive scholarship assistance for no more than eight semesters of full-time undergraduate study (less any semesters lost due to falling out of good academic or disciplinary standing, as described above).
+A student who meets the standards for scholarship retention may receive scholarship assistance for no more than eight semesters of full-time undergraduate study.
 The scholarship is awarded for full-time enrollment in regular (fall and spring) semesters.

 A scholarship recipient who does a complete withdrawal during a semester will have used up a semester of scholarship eligibility, but will be eligible to receive the scholarship again when they next enroll, provided that their leave of absence does not last more than one semester (as described below).
 If a scholarship recipient completes a bachelor’s degree in fewer than eight semesters of full-time study at Case Western Reserve University, the scholarship will be terminated upon completion of the degree.